jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Now, several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, Facebook, and YouTube integrate so easily into our lives.
 A few minutes to learn the basics and we're learning, communicating with the world!
 Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
 The people who understand this best are the open-source community.

 ![old philosophy in a new world]((https://i.pinimg.com/736x/02/79/3a/02793a3e97abcbdffb67194e225961de--alien-concept-art-science-fiction-sci-fi-concept-art.jpg)
-_We're never going to get there with Left/Right politics.
-The future we do get, depends entirely on the present we choose._
+_The land of perpetual profit.
+We're never going to get there with Left/Right politics._

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age